 UNIT-10: Surface Chemistry

 Adsorption- Physisorption and chemisorption and their characteristics, factors affecting adsorption of gases on solids – Freundlich and Langmuir adsorption isotherms, adsorption from solutions.

 Catalysis- Homogenous and Hetrogenouus, activity and selectivity of solid catalysts, enzyme catalysis and its mechanism.

 Colloidal state – distinction among true solutions, colloids and suspensions, classification of colloids – lyophilic, lyophobic; multi molecular, macromolecular and associated colloids (micelles), preparation and properties of colloids – Tyndall effect, Brownian movement, electrophoresis, dialysis, coagulation and flocculation; emulsions and their characteristics.

-JEE Main Syllabus of Chemistry for Inorganic Section B
+Chemistry for Inorganic Section B

 JEE Main Inorganic Chemistry Syllabus – Inorganic Chemistry section of the syllabus will focus on the topics for study of chemical elements and compounds except for the organic compounds.

 The syllabus for Organic Chemistry for JEE Main contains eight topics.
 Below is the Inorganic chemistry syllabus for JEE Main in detail: